-- 1. Coach -shoots the ball, players on defence must block their man out and rebound ball, if they rebound they become new offence, and coach shoots ball again, if they do not rebound offence keeps shooting the ball until they make a goal and defence remains in for next shot by coach. - 3.
-Three players stand inside key area, coach shoots the ball, whichever player rebounds the ball he must try and score, other two players must try and stop him.
-The player of the three who eventually scores rotates out of group and a new player comes in.
+- 1. Coach shoots the ball, players on defence must block their man out and rebound ball.
+If they rebound they become new offence and coach shoots ball again.
+If they do not rebound, offence keeps shooting ball until they make a goal and defence remains in for next shot by coach. - 2.
+Three players stand inside key area, coach shoots the ball.
+Whichever player rebounds the ball must try and score, other 2 players must try and stop him.
+The player of the 3 who eventually scores rotates out of group and new player comes in.